diego64/api-find-a-friend/README.md

 ## 📄 License

-Este projeto é protegido pela Licença MIT License.
+This project is protected by the MIT License.

  ## 💻 Reference